libpull/stats_ci/README.md

 Silvia Vitali, [sia4](https://github.com/sia4).

 ## License
-[nome] is available under the MIT license.
+Stats CI is available under the MIT license.
 See the LICENSE file for more info.